Kobra and the Lotus: Break and Words of the Prophets (2015–2016)

 After an extensive tour schedule that summer Kobra Paige was diagnosed with Lyme disease and took an eight-month break from touring to regain her health.
 To regain their momentum Paige reunited her band with Johnny K, to do a tribute to the Canadian classic rock legends they grew up on.
 Words of the Prophets was released globally on August 28, 2015.
-The EP contains heavier covers from Alannah Myles, Triumph, Bachman-Turner Overdrive and April Wine.
+The EP contains heavier covers from Alannah Myles, Triumph, Bachman-Turner Overdrive, and April Wine.
 The EP closes out with a cover of Rush's song "The Spirit of Radio".
 Paige said it was the most challenging of the songs on the album due to the 9 time signature changes.
-The reggae-infused breakdown leading into the song’s final minute was pumped up to give it more swagger.
+The reggae-infused breakdown leading into the song's final minute was pumped up to give it more swagger.
 The band toured the new EP in Europe with Kamelot and Gus G in the fall of 2015.
 Subsequently, Paige became a guest singer with Kamelot for their Haven tour in North America and parts of Europe.

 Prevail I and II (2017–2018)

 The band recorded a double album after a successful pledge campaign with producer Jacob Hansen in Denmark.
 The new double album was picked up by Napalm Records with Managing Director Thomas Caser stating that Kobra and the Lotus was "one of the most exciting new bands in this (hard rock) genre".
-Prevail I and Prevail II will be released separately, Part I released in 2017.
-The first single from Prevail I 'TriggerPulse' was released early to coincide with a fall European tour with Delain and Evergrey and became the first song by Kobra and the Lotus to gain over 2 million plays on Spotify.
+Prevail I and Prevail II was released separately, Part I released in 2017.
+The first single from Prevail I, "TriggerPulse", was released early to coincide with a fall European tour with Delain and Evergrey and became the first song by Kobra and the Lotus to gain over 2 million plays on Spotify.
 The back story for how "TriggerPulse" was written is on the main band website blog.
-The second single from Prevail I 'Gotham' was released on February 17, 2017 with exclusive premiers streaming via Metal Hammer and Brave Words & Bloody Knuckles.
-The third prerelease from Prevail I is "You Don't Know" Napalm Records released on March 31, 2017.
+The second single from Prevail I, "Gotham", was released on February 17, 2017, with exclusive premiers streaming via Metal Hammer and Brave Words & Bloody Knuckles.
+The third prerelease from Prevail I is "You Don't Know" that Napalm Records released on March 31, 2017.
 "Light Me Up" reached number 38 on the US Active Rock chart in December 2017.

 Both Prevail I and Prevail II received positive reviews.
 "Light Me Up" broke into the Top 40 for mainstream rock on Billboard, peaking at #34 and also broke Top 40 on Mediabase active rock charts for several weeks.
 "You Don't Know" peaked at #53, with the music video being the band's first YouTube video with over 1 million plays.
 "TriggerPulse", a pre-release single to the album is the band's first Spotify release, with over three million plays in its first year.
 "Let Me Love You" was recorded in English, Japanese, and acoustic versions in the double album set.
 The official "Let Me Love You" video was released in Japanese.
 Prevail II was nominated for a Juno Award for Metal/Hard Album of the Year 2019.